HefnySco/andruav_ap_wiki/source/de-config-comm.rst

    * - "accessCode" (M)
      - just a name for your module.
      - "C1" , "COMM_MAIN" ...etc.
-   * - "partyID"
-     - a **unqiue** short key for your drone. it can be deleted and then the module will create a fixed partyid in a separate file automatically at its first run.
-     - "D1", "U1" ...etc.
    * - "unitID" (M)
      - a readable name for your drone that will be displayed.
      - "drone1", "D1-Copter" ...etc.